nicksellen/projects/baseNode_docConst.md

 1. If mediation attempts also fail, the membership may intervene as a last resort to:
 	1. Convert an individual(s) from volunteer to visitor and/or,
 	1. Convert an individuals(s) from member to volunteer or visitor and/or,
-	1. Request an individuals(s) to leave temporarily and/or,
+	1. Request an individuals(s) to leave temporarily (automatically revokes volunteer or member status) and/or,
-	1. Request an individuals(s) to leave indefinitely.
+	1. Request an individuals(s) to leave indefinitely (automatically revokes volunteer or member status).